Biden, a convert to mandates, making economic case for shots

 “The evidence has been overwhelmingly clear that these vaccine mandates work," said Charlie Anderson, director of economic policy and budget for the White House COVID-19 response team.
 "And so now, I think it’s a good time to lift up and say, ‘Now’s the time to move, if you haven’t yet.’”

-While mandates are the ultimate tool to press Americans to get vaccinated, Biden has resisted — at least thus far — requiring shots or tests for interstate or international air travel, a move that legal experts say is within his powers.
-But officials said it was still under consideration.
+While mandates are the ultimate tool to press Americans to get vaccinated, Biden has resisted, at least thus far, requiring shots or tests for interstate or international air travel, a move that legal experts say is within his powers.
+Officials said it was under consideration.

 “We have a track record, and I think it’s clear, that shows that we’re pulling available levers to require vaccinations,” said Jeff Zients, the White House COVID-19 coordinator.
 “And we’re not taking anything off the table.”